Wesley1808/ServerCore/README.md

 - /mobcaps - Displays the current per-player mobcap for the user.
 - /sc tps - Gives information about the current settings.

-**Known incompatibilities:**
-- /carpet lagFreeSpawning (from Carpet mod). -> If you want to use carpet, make sure this setting is set to false.

 Most features are disabled by default and can be found in the config.\
 The config file can be found at `<server_dir>/config/servercore.toml`
 ```toml